uzafirmlsense/UZAFIR_DJANGO_PRACTICE/README.md

 # Git-Github-Actions Learner/Django Template
 # Django Template
-This is the web app for the Transaction Categorization Dashboard project.
+This is the web app for the Django Template project.

 # Some Coding Practices to Follow